 - Insulate the slab and foundation walls with spray foam insulation and a vapor barrier.

-- Provide air sealing and moisture management by adding the moisture barrier and seal all doors, windows and gaps in the structure.
+- Provide air sealing and moisture management by adding the moisture barrier and sealing all doors, windows, and gaps in the structure.

-- Super-insulate existing walls, floors and ceiling or roof with Sprayfoam insulation.
+- Super-insulate existing walls, floors, ceilings, or roofs with spray foam insulation.

 - Replace doors and windows with energy-efficient models, and specify glazing based on the house’s exposure to the sun.